kaga/kaga.github.io/version-control/_posts/2021-03-07-Git-Part-4-Pull-Request.markdown

 May be the other team focuses on the api development, or may be they are already knowledgeable about the process but in a different environment.
 Having the draft version of the API design up early will accelerate the project development and certainly a good way to start the working relationship.

-Try to use **Pull Request** as a platform for communication too.
+**Pull Request** is not the only way to communicate too.
 It is good for having asynchronous conversation where everyone work remotely.
-Using it as an anchor point to start a face-to-face synchronous conversation, [live share](https://visualstudio.microsoft.com/services/live-share/) or a live demo.
+Try using it as an anchor point to start a face-to-face synchronous conversation, [live share](https://visualstudio.microsoft.com/services/live-share/) or a live demo.

 ## To Make This Process Smoother

-When a **Pull Request** involves anyone other than yourself, I would like to make their experience a bit smoother, because they took their valuable time to help.
+When a **Pull Request** involves anyone other than myself, I would like to make their experience a bit smoother, because they took their valuable time to help.

 ### Small and Concise Change